MushroomFleet/the-best-universe/README.md

 **Contents:**

+**smedit-extra-mem.bat**
+Explains how to load more RAM into Jo Jaquinta's 2021 version of SMedit (link at the bottom)

 /StarMade/**ServerTemplate.cfg**
 This is simply the server.cfg reorganised into groups for easy reading.
 After Exiting First run all line will jumble, this is fine.